-Dr Daniel Slade and Oliver Charlton authored this report, with support from John Sturzaker FRTPI of The University of Liverpool and Malachy Buck of The University of Manchester.
+Dr Daniel Slade and Oliver Charlton authored this report, with support from John Sturzaker FRTPI of The University of Liverpool, Malachy Buck of The University of Liverpool and Ian Mell from the University of Manchester.

 For more information about this project or the RTPI's wider work on climate change, please visit rtpi.org.uk/climatechange or email research@rtpi.org.uk.